corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/mgm/overview.md

 section_menu: corda-5-dev-preview
 ---

-It is the successor to CENM from Corda 4.
+the successor to CENM from Corda 4.

 Overview of the **membership group manager** (MGM)....
 * Static